|

 feet long from its nose to its massive tail fins.
 It was the

-the Atlantic from Germany to New York and Rio de Janeiro.
-It
+York and Rio de Janeiro.
+It was called the Hindenburg and the

 What caused this catastrophe?
 Was it negligence,